delgiudice1967219/ADM_HW4/README.md

 - **Matplotlib**: For plotting and visualizing data.
 - **Plotly**: For interactive display utilities, used in animations.
 - **nltk**: Used for text preprocessing.
-- **yellowbrick.cluster (KElbowVisualizer)**: Used for determining the optimal number of clusters using the elbow method.
+- **yellowbrick**: Used for determining the optimal number of clusters using the elbow method.
-- **gensim.models.Word2Vec**: Used to represent text data as dense vector spaces for clustering or recommendations.
+- **gensim(Word2Vec)**: Used to represent text data as dense vector spaces for clustering or recommendations.

 ---

 ## Project Overview

 ### **1. Recommendation System with LSH**
-This system utilizes **Locality-Sensitive Hashing (LSH)** to recommend movies based on user preferences:
+We implemented a recommendation system based on the **Locality-Sensitive Hashing (LSH)** algorithm, using the MovieLens dataset to identify similar users based on their movie preferences.
 - **Steps:**
-  - **Data Preprocessing:** Cleaned and structured MovieLens data for effective use.
+  - **Data Exploration:** Understand and preprocess the structure of the MovieLens data for effective use.
   - **MinHash Implementation:** Compressed user data into concise signatures to approximate similarity measures.
   - **LSH Application:** Divided user signatures into bands to efficiently identify similar users.
   - **Recommendations:** Suggested movies by aggregating preferences from users deemed similar based on common ratings and their top-rated movies.